nicolvisser/dp-wfst/README.md

 ![image](codebook-visualization.svg)

-If the aim of the DPDP units is to find phone-like units, we can limit the search to a very small number of neigbors.
+If the aim of the DPDP units is to find phone-like units, we can limit the search to a very small number of neighbors.
-We therefore include a `num_neighbors` parameter in the `dpwfst` function in `dpwfst.py`.
+We, therefore, include a `num_neighbors` parameter in the `dpwfst` function in `dpwfst.py.`

-When using WavLM features and a codebook size of 500, we could limit the number of neigbors to as low as 4.
+When using WavLM features and a codebook size of 500, we could limit the number of neighbors to as low as 4, while still seeing a large reduction in bitrate.
 This speeds up the DP-WFST search significantly.
 We evaluated this assumption using ABX phone discriminability.
 We found the units to be slightly favorable compared to using the full codebook (K=500).